A Training Program for the Emerging Community Leader

 Leadership Montcalm is a monthly one-day training program incorporating both critical issues education and skills training.
 This program has been designed by current local leaders to ensure the effectiveness of future local leaders.

 The next Leadership Montcalm class is open for enrolling.
-Click 2019_Leadership_Montcalm_Application.pdf for the application.
+Click here for the 2023-2024 Leadership Montcalm application.

-For more information regarding an upcoming Leadership Montcalm class, please contact Michelle Adams at (616) 894-2350 or by email at firstname.lastname@example.org.
+For more information regarding upcoming Leadership Montcalm Series, please contact Michelle Nielsen at (616) 894-2350 or by email at email@example.com.

-Leadership Montcalm will kick-off its 19th year with a banquet and a presentation on the demographics of Montcalm County at the Turk Lake Restaurant on Wednesday, Sept.
-12. This year's group consists of about 25 participants from all areas of Montcalm County.
+Leadership Montcalm will kick-off its 23rd year with a banquet and a presentation on Wednesday, September 6th.
+This year's group consists of about 25 participants from all areas of Montcalm County.

 So, what is Leadership Montcalm?